myparcelnl/delivery-options/README.md

 ```
 This is currently only possible for `allowDeliveryOptions` and `allowPickupLocations`.
 If you want this feature to be available for more settings, please create a feature request.
 Or, if you want to do it yourself you can send us a pull request!

-### Using RedJePakketje for same day delivery only
+### Using Instabox for same day delivery only

-Use case: You always want to use PostNL for regular shipments, but if a same day delivery is possible, you want to allow your customer to choose RedJePakketje.
+Use case: You always want to use PostNL for regular shipments, but if a same day delivery is possible, you want to allow your customer to choose Instabox.

 Example configuration: